-I have enjoyed writing this survival guide over the last 10 weeks and I hope that it has been helpful to those of you thrust suddenly into home-educating without a clue as to how to do it.
+I hope that my ‘tips’ have been helpful to those of you thrust suddenly into home-educating without a clue as to how to do it.
 I spent 18 years learning how to do it, and just when I was feeling OK, Hamish turned 14 and it felt as if my teaching days were over.
-It wasn’t exactly like that of course, and neither will it be for you as it seems that children are going to be going back to school for only part of the week for a while.
+It was not the end of course, as I still had chances to participate in their education, but in other ways.

 When Rory was 14 we decided that he should go to Kirkwall Grammar School.
 This meant that he had to make a two hour journey every Friday night, and then again on the Sunday evening.
 Even during the months from April to October there were often weekends when the weather only allowed for him to be home for one day with a late arrival or an early return.
 It was always horrible to watch him go, but even worse when the boat was disappearing between the waves and I had to turn away from the pier.

 As the weather deteriorated in late September, we all moved to the town except Simon.
 It was a hard decision to not see him for three months but there is almost never a weekend in the winter that stays calm enough for a boat to be able to get to Auskerry.
 It was either this or not see Rory.
 As a result the younger boys went to school in Kirkwall for six months, returning to Auskerry with me in April where I again took up the education baton.
 I made contact with all of the boys’ teachers to discover what they would be covering in the months to come.
 Many teachers were really helpful and supportive, although a few appeared resentful of my decision to home-educate.
 In those days, home-schooling was often seen as a selfish experiment.
 I see that a lot of parents are now being criticised for wanting to stop home-schooling – how times have changed!